zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 - `BatchGetItem` can handle up to **100** `GetItem` operations

 If these are exceeded then you will get a runtime AWS error.
 For further information please refer to the AWS documentation linked above.

+If you want to avoid managing the batch size manually please see the `batchWriteFromStream` and `batchReadFromStream` functions in the section below.

 ## Automatic retry of unprocessed batch items/keys